deujahritik/AI_midterm_12194824/README.md

 ## 2.Week_4_lecture

-*•Introduction to Datasets used when training networks*
+*• To Introduce  Datasets used when training networks.*

-*•Extending the network and learning algorithm to do multiclass classification*
+*• To Extend the network and learn how algorithm  do multiclass classification.*

-*•Network for Digit Classification*
+*• Use of Network for Digit Classification.*

-*•Loss Function for Multiclass Classification*
+*• Loss Function for Multiclass Classification.*

-*•Programming Example: Classifying handwritten Digits*
+*• Programming Example: Classifying handwritten Digits.*

-*• Mini-Batch gradient descent*
+*• Mini-Batch gradient descent.*

 ## 3.Week_5_lecture